-But the same desk – if it’s being used by a student doing homework – may need to be gentler to avoid causing eye fatigue.
+But the same desk – if it’s being used by kids reading – may need to be gentler to avoid causing eye fatigue.
 Context matters too.
 Bedroom lights might be dimmer to create a soothing mood while kitchen lights can be brighter to ensure you don’t mix up your spices.
 For a playroom, you might want multicolored LEDs while a greenhouse may need an LED grow light.

 The use and position of your replacement bulb could influence how your bulbs are spaced out.
 If you have multiple light sockets, you could buy several dimmer ones and spread them out.
 Or you could buy a single high-lumen bulb that serves the whole space.
 This may call for rewiring if you want the bulb to hang higher or lower.
 If it’s remote-controlled, the signal range matters too.

 Step 3: Decide the type of bulb you’d like

 You’re probably confused by the number of bulb options available.
 But before you start looking at brands and voltage, check the bulb socket.
 That’s the most important factor.
 Some sockets have threads so you have to screw the bulb into place.
 Others have hooks and clips so you wiggle and twist the bulb until it locks onto its latch.
 Double-check the mounting style on the socket.